Spartronics4915/developers_handbook/java_lessons/2_variables_datatypes.md

 ## Data Types
 As we said in the last section, every piece of data you define in Java has a _type_.
 We already introduced the `int` and `String` types, but there are some more that we're going to be showing you here.

-~_As an aside, we're only introducing **primitive** types here (String is technically not a primitive, more on that later), but there are other more complex types that are defined in classes that we'll discuss later_
+~_We're only introducing **primitive** types here (String is technically not a primitive, more on that later), but there are other more complex types that are defined in classes that we'll discuss later_

-Here is a table of some common primitive data types:
+Here is a table of some common data types (4 are primitives):

 | Name | Example Literal | Explanation |
 | ---- | --------------- | ----------- |